shrawansah/PayLaterService/README.md

 # PayLaterService

-This is a sample pay pater service exposed as REST APIs
+This is a sample pay later service exposed as REST APIs

 As a pay later service we allow our users to buy goods from a merchant now, and then allow them to pay for those goods at a later date.